The Best Sourdough Kamut Flour Pancakes {w Starter/Discard}

 Total Time: 25 minutes

-Delicious kamut flour pancakes made from home-ground kamut grain top the list of my favorite ancient grain breakfast foods!
+Delicious Sourdough Kamut pancakes made from home-milled kamut flour top the list of my favorite ancient grain breakfast foods!

 Ingredients